nobe4/nobe4.github.io/content/posts/nix_ln_the_wrong_ways.md

 ]
 +++

-**TL;DR**: don't do this, everyone suggests to using `home-manager`, or a non-Nix solution.
+**TL;DR**: don't do this, everyone suggests using `home-manager`, or a non-Nix solution.

-In the exploration of porting my configuration to Nix, the next step was to find a way to manage all the links.
-This article shows a couple of wrong way to do it, they are still good learning paths, hence this writing.
+In the exploration of porting my configuration to Nix, the next step was to manage all the links.
+This article shows a couple of wrong ways to do it, they are still good learning paths, hence this writing.

 Unless otherwise specified, all code examples are simplified for clarity.